cph/boxen/README.md

 It should run successfully, and should tell you to source a shell script in your environment.

-For users without a bash or zsh config or a `~/.profile` file, Boxen will create a shim for you that will work correctly.
+For users without a bash or zsh config or a `~/.profile` file, Boxen will add a line that looks like this to the file:
-If you do have a `~/.bashrc` or `~/.zshrc`, your shell will not use `~/.profile` so you'll need to add a line like so at _the end of your config_:

 ``` sh
 [ -f /opt/boxen/env.sh ] && source /opt/boxen/env.sh